html-css-js-python/GPU12864/README.md

 > [!TIP]
 > You can use `gpuFillRect()` instead of `gpuClear()` when you want to clear only part of the screen to avoid screen flashing on refresh.

-The API is function-based rather than object-oriented.

-> Functions, yes, functions. **Because yes**.
->
-> It was simpler to implement this way. :P

 ## Demos